GraphBLAS: Background

 Graph algorithms have long taken advantage of the idea that a graph can be represented as a matrix, and graph operations can be performed as linear transformations and other linear algebraic operations on sparse matrices.
 For example, matrix-vector multiplication can be used to perform a step in a breadth-first search.

 The GraphBLAS specification (and the various libraries that implement it) provides data structures and functions to compute these linear algebraic operations.
 In particular, GraphBLAS specifies sparse matrix objects which map well to graphs where vertices are likely connected to relatively few neighbors (i.e. the degree of a vertex is significantly smaller than the total number of vertices in the graph).
 The specification also allows for the use of different semirings to accomplish operations in a variety of mathematical contexts.

 Originally motivated by the need for standardization in graph analytics, similar to its namesake BLAS, the GraphBLAS standard has also begun to interest people outside the graph community, including researchers in machine learning, and bioinformatics.
-GraphBLAS implementations have also been used in high-performance graph database applications such as Redis.
+GraphBLAS implementations have also been used in high-performance graph database applications such as RedisGraph.

 Specification

-The GraphBLAS specification has been in development since 2013, and has reached version 2.0.0 as of November 2021.
+The GraphBLAS specification has been in development since 2013, and has reached version 2.1.0 as of December 2023.
 While formally a specification for the C programming language, a variety of programming languages have been used to develop implementations in the spirit of GraphBLAS, including C++, Java, and Nvidia CUDA.